phyunsj/react-native-metricio/README.md

 **[METRICIO](https://metricio.co/)** (MIT License)  is a dashboard framework that helps you display metrics and monitor systems and APIs.
 GitHub Repository is available [here](https://github.com/metricio/metricio).

 **Disclaimer** : I am not the developer of Metricio (or Dashing) framework.
-I simply ported Metricio React Widgets on iOS device/simulator using *create-react-native-app*.
+I simply ported Metricio React Widgets on iOS device/simulator using [create-react-native-app](https://github.com/react-community/create-react-native-app).
 Tested on iPhone X Simulator.

 ## In Action